mozilla-mobile/fenix/README.md

 echo "autosignReleaseWithDebugKey=" >>local.properties
 ```

 6. Build the project.
-To build the Iceweasel-branded release APKs, you can do:
+To build the Iceraven-branded release APKs, you can do:

 ```sh
 ./gradlew assembleForkRelease -PversionName="$(git describe --tags HEAD)"